What are orthotics and how can they help?

 - or to relieve pain in your feet, knees and even your back (see my earlier article about podiatry and back problems).

-There are orthotics for plantar fasciitis, orthotics for bunions and arch support, orthotics for heel pain, orthotics for running, orthotics for diabetics, knee orthotics, ankle orthotics, toe otthotics and orthotics for flat feet, to name just a few.
+There are orthotics for plantar fasciitis, orthotics for bunions and arch support, orthotics for heel pain, orthotics for running, children’s orthotics, orthotics for diabetics, knee orthotics, ankle orthotics, toe orthotics and orthotics for flat feet, to name just a few.

 Seeing a Podiatrist about Orthotics

 Before prescribing orthotics, your podiatrist will conduct a thorough assessment, and have an in-depth discussion with you, to gain vital information about:

 - your feet and how you walk.
 At our Redlands podiatrist clinic, we use the latest technology, including computerised gait scanning.

 - your usual shoe style;

 - the surface you spend most of your day on;